State of Florida

 - Bar and restaurant customers must be seated to be served

-A Pinellas County ordinance put in place to facilitate safe reopenings while slowing the spread of COVID-19 remains in effect Monday, following the announcement of Phase 3 of the state’s Safe, Smart, Step-by-Step phased plan Friday.
+A Pinellas County ordinance put in place to facilitate safe reopening while slowing the spread of COVID-19 remains in effect, following the announcement of Phase 3 of the state’s Safe, Smart, Step-by-Step phased plan Friday.

 While the governor’s order suspends the collection of fines and penalties associated with COVID-19 enforced upon individuals, it does not restrict counties and municipalities from enforcing rules on businesses.